-- Price checks are used for two purposes – Measuring pricing for own products in order to drive pricing discipline, or measuring pricing of competitors to create pricing strategies and schemes and offers.
+- Price checks or MOP audits are used for two purposes – Measuring pricing for own products in order to drive pricing discipline, or measuring pricing of competitors to create pricing strategies and schemes and offers.

 - Enforcing pricing discipline in the channel is critical for avoiding customer confusion, for discouraging price-hunting shopping behaviour among customers, and for maintaining the company’s financial interest in proactively and enthusiastically selling a brand’s product.